- 11 August 2009 | Surfing

 Check it out:

-* Refreshing new behaviours of judging and ranking system
+* Refreshing new behaviors of judging and ranking system

 * New selection of world's finest surf spots